JarvisGab/JarvisGab/README.md

 - 👋 Hi, I’m @JarvisGab
-- 👀 I’m interested in mobile app developing
+- 👀 I’m interested in web system developing
-- 🌱 I’m currently learning some programming language
+- 🌱 I’m currently learning some programming language like PHP
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...